cse110-w21-group7/cse110-SP21-group7/specs/documentation/monthly-weekly.md

 ## End of Day Automation
-Any To-Do's not marked completed by the end of the day are automatically relocated to the next day.
+Any To-Do's not marked completed by the end of the day are automatically relocated to the next day. the Todo will appear bold in the day that the To-Do migrated to